Working with Source Code (C# 7.3)

 method.

-Generated Code Extensions
+Extension of Generated Code

 When generating source code for game data, the resulting C# classes are declared as partial.
 This means that the classes can be extended by the programmer to add custom functionality.